-The Singer 4411 Heavy Duty sewing machine is not computerized, but has enough features to make sewing a pleasure for working on all your home projects.
+The Singer 4411 Heavy Duty Sewing Machine Review, this is not computerized, but has enough features to make sewing a pleasure for working on all your home projects.

 The machine has a metal frame under its cover, and is built to last and has a motor that is 60% stronger than other Singer models.

 With the stronger motor it can sew your heavier fabrics such as denim, quilting, leather, vinyl, woolen fabrics, and more, and will sew at speeds up to 1100 stitches per minute, which is something newer sewers will take time to get used to.

 We must mention that this is not an industrial sewing machine, so would not be the best for thick leather projects, but for your household sewing, it is ideal, and using the correct needle and thread for your different fabrics, this machine will sew just about anything.